-The council has amended its proposals based on the feedback we received and in light of the COVID-19 pandemic and we will now implement these amended measures on a trial basis.
+The council amended its proposals based on the feedback we received and in light of the COVID-19 pandemic and we implemented these amended measures on a trial basis.

 The Google map shows the final proposals using green lines to show modal filters and a blue arrow to show a one way street.
 You can also download a detailed technical drawing of the proposals.